 HACCP stands for Hazard Analysis and Critical Control Point.
 It is a common sense method for identifying and controlling food-safety hazards.
 Using the HACCP system, you identify the hazards in your operation, establish controls, monitor them and keep records.

-- Each critical control point must have boundaries, or critical limits, to ensure safe products.
-Shellstock Shippers must meet the following critical limits established by the FDA.
+- Establish critical limits.
+Each CCP must have boundaries, or critical limits, to ensure safe products.
+SS must meet the following critical limits established by the FDA.

-- Determine what observations and measurements are needed to ensure critical limits are met.
+- Monitor each CCP.
+Determine what observations and measurements are needed to ensure critical limits are met.
 Identify who is responsible for verifying that the required tags are on containers at receiving, the temperature requirements are met during storage, and time is not exceeded during transfer.

-- What will be monitored?
+- Establish monitoring procedures.
+What will be monitored?
 How is it done?
 How often will monitoring be done (frequency)?
 Who will do the monitoring?

-- Keep daily records of your critical control point observations and measurements, as well as your corrective actions and process adjustments.
+- Establish a record-keeping system.
+Keep daily records of your CCP observations and measurements, as well as your corrective actions and process adjustments.
 Keep them for a year, and make them available during an inspection of your facility.

 What are SSOPs?

 SSOP stands for Sanitation Standard Operating Procedure.
 Good sanitation operating procedures are the foundation of the HACCP system.
 They control the in-plant environmental conditions and provide a foundation for safe food production.
 While storing, handling and transferring shellstock, you will have to monitor and keep records on your facility's sanitation conditions and practices.